Punters have suddenly started to bet heavily on a Brexit -- and bookmakers have no idea why

 British punters have suddenly started to pile money on Britain voting to leave the European Union on June 23, and a betting expert can offer no explanation as to why this is happening.

-Matthew Shaddick, head of political betting at Ladbrokes, told an audience at an event attended by Business Insider on Wednesday night that the betting company had seen a huge increase in the amount of money being placed on a Brexit this week.
+Matthew Shaddick, head of political betting at Ladbrokes, told an audience at an event attended by Business Insider on Wednesday night that the betting company had seen a huge increase in the number of individual bets being placed on a Brexit this week.

 This odd development in the world of political betting comes with less than four weeks to go until Britons will vote on whether the country should remain an EU member state.